crayon1337/parents/README.md

 ## API documentation
 This application uses [Swagger](https://swagger.io/) to document its APIs.

-Swagger documentation will be available at `https://localhost:8000/api/docs`
+Swagger documentation will be available at `http://localhost:8000/api/docs`

 ## CI - CD
 This application uses [GitHub Actions](https://docs.github.com/en/actions) to verify that everything is green on commits to the `main` branch.

+## Disclaimer
+I've had good experience solving this problem as it tackles several concerns to handle.

+However, I think the route should've been named `/transactions` since we are actually returning transactions, and we do not have data scheme for users.
+I could have prepared users data using the emails in the transactions scheme.
+But, I just want to stick to the scope of this problem.